kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 In this step KubeStellar creates and populates the Edge Service Provider Workspace (ESPW), which exports the KubeStellar API, and also augments the `root:compute` workspace from kcp TMC as needed here.
-Those augmentation consists of adding authorization to update the relevant `/status` and `/scale` subresources (missing in kcp TMC) and extending the supported subset of the Kubernetes API for managing containerized workloads from the four resources built into kcp TMC (`Deployment`, `Pod`, `Service`, and `Ingress`) to the other ones that are namespaced and are meaningful in KubeStellar.
+That augmentation consists of adding authorization to update the relevant `/status` and `/scale` subresources (missing in kcp TMC) and extending the supported subset of the Kubernetes API for managing containerized workloads from the four resources built into kcp TMC (`Deployment`, `Pod`, `Service`, and `Ingress`) to the other ones that are meaningful in KubeStellar.

 ```shell
 kubestellar init